junxit/us-congress-bills-114/metadata.md

 - 2015-01-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 39 (Roll no. 10).(text: CR H84-85)
 - 2015-01-07 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
 - 2015-01-08 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2015-02-26 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-06-11 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-62.
+- 2015-06-11 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-62.
+- 2015-06-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 114.